Dehradun district: Culture

-Dehradun district is a part of Garhwal region, therefore local culture has been dominant in the district over the past decade.
-Apart from Garhwali, other languages spoken in the region are Jaunsari, Hindi and English.
+Dehradun district is a part of Garhwal division, but more than half of the district is culturally part of the Mahasu region which mainly includes Jaunsar-Bawar areas, therefore local culture has been dominant in the district.
+Apart from Jaunsari other languages that are spoken in the district are Jaunpuri (transitional dialect of Jaunsari and Garhwali) in Mussoorie, Landour and nearby areas and Khariboli (a dialect of Hindi or Hindustani) in plain parts of the district, which also includes the district headquarters.
 Blue buses (privately owned and operated) in addition to 3 wheelers are the main mode of transport in the city.
-Dehradun finds itself split across two central electoral constituencies- Tehri Garhwal (including Mussoorie) and Pauri Garhwal (including Haridwar, Rishikesh).
+Dehradun finds itself split across two central electoral constituencies- Tehri Garhwal (including Mussoorie) and Pauri Garhwal (including Haridwar and Rishikesh).